Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

 Reducing the risk boils down to four factors – awareness, feed testing, additional best practices to ensure feed quality and best practices to keep animals healthy.

 Awareness – Monitor and address risk conditions.
 Awareness is about understanding and monitoring for risk factors, which can fluctuate season to season and year to year.
-When conditions are conducive to Fusarium, ergot and other sources of fungi and mold development – typically when temperatures and moisture conditions are high during flowering – greater precautions are required.
+When conditions are conducive to Fusarium, ergot and other sources of fungi and mould development greater precautions are required.

 For producers growing their own feed, also consider disease monitoring from the year before as risk conditions and pathogen presence can carry over from one year to the next.
-For grasses used for feed, which may be infected, it’s best to mow them sooner rather than later to avoid conditions that would allow mold to develop and grow.
+For grasses used for feed, which may be infected, it’s best to mow them sooner rather than later to avoid conditions that would allow mould to develop and grow.
 When storing all feedstuffs, the key is to cover and store appropriately to keep moisture and oxygen levels in check.
 To reduce or prevent production of mycotoxins in corn, drying should take place as soon as possible after harvest.
-It is important to avoid damage to the kernels before and during drying, and during storage.
+It is important to avoid damage to the kernels before and during drying, and throughout the storage period.

 It’s also important to monitor livestock for early symptoms of mycotoxin related issues.
-Unexplained drop-offs in feed intake or weight gain, a rise in gastrointestinal issues, when these and other issues seem to happen for no apparent reason the cause could be mycotoxins and you should test your feed to see if mycotoxin contamination may be the problem.
+If symptoms such as an unexplained drop-off in feed intake or weight gain, or a rise in gastrointestinal issues, appear to happen for no reason the cause could be mycotoxins and you should test your feed to see if contamination may be the problem.

 Feed testing – Do it regularly.
-It’s important to remember that mold and mycotoxins are not the same thing.
-Mycotoxins may still be present even if no mold is visible.
-It is difficult to correlate mold or grain damage with the presence of mycotoxins.
+It’s important to remember that mould and mycotoxins are not the same thing.
+Mycotoxins may still be present even if no mould is visible.
+It is difficult to correlate mould or grain damage with the presence of mycotoxins.
 The only way to know for sure is feed testing for mycotoxin identification.